mediocre/newgistics-client/README.md

 ## Authentication

-The `authenticate()` method is exposed if you need direct access to the bearer token for some reason.
-Explicit calls to `authenticate()` are not required; the `createPackage()` method calls it internally.
+The `getToken()` method is exposed if you need direct access to the bearer token for some reason.
+Explicit calls to `getToken()` are not required; the `createPackage()` method calls it internally.
 The returned bearer token is cached in-memory based on the TTL/Expiry information returned from Newgistics to avoid needless calls to the OAuth endpoint.

 ## Example response
 ```json